-Repeal of 'Widow's Tax" is gaining more and more support to help get the legislation passed.
+Repeal of 'Widow's Tax" is gaining more and more support including support from the Senate to help get the legislation passed.
+This tells me we're gaining ground and it's all due to everyone's assistance and pushing.